Christian Dyvig: Career

+Dyvig left Lundbeckfonden in 2014 to focus on private investments after he bought Kompan alongside management and pension fund PFA.

 Private life

 Christian Dyvig is the son of Peter Dyvig, a former Danish ambassador to London, Washington and Paris.
-He is married to lawyer Mia F. Stefansen and lives in Hellerup.
+He is married to lawyer Mia F. Stefansen and lives in Copenhagen.
 His interests include ballet and he is a board member of the Royal Danish Ballet's Foundation.